Aly Tewfik Shousha: Death

 Shousha died on 31 May 1964, aged 72, while he was attending the WHO Executive Board meeting in Geneva.
 He was attending as a representative of the League of Arab States, whose health activities he directed.

 Awards and honours

-Shousha's many decorations include Order of the Nile in 1936, the US Typhus Commission Medal in 1944, Order of Pashwiya on 26 April 1945, and Commander and then Knight of the Order of the British Empire in 1948.
+Shousha's many decorations include Order of the Nile in 1936, the US Typhus Commission Medal in 1944, Order of Pashwiya on 26 April 1945, and Commander and then Knight Commander of the Order of the British Empire in 1948.
 A street in Nasr City, Cairo, was named after him.

 In 1966, the ninth World Health Assembly established a foundation to honour his memory as one of the World Health Organization founders and first WHO Regional Director for the Eastern Mediterranean.
 The foundation's purpose is to award a prize known as the Shousha Prize, which is given to a person who made the most significant contribution to any health problem in the geographical area in which Dr Shousha served the WHO.
 The foundation also gives a fellowship every six years that amounts to US$15,000.